Property Tax Myths, Misconceptions, and Terms

 - Abatement: Forgiveness of a debt in whole or in part

 - Ad valorem tax: A tax based on value, such as a property tax

-- Arrears: This term is used when taxes paid in the current year represent the taxes owed for the previous year
+- Arrears: This term is used when taxes due and owing in the current year represent the taxes owed for a previous year

 - Assessment/Appraisal: The process of determining the value of a property for property tax purposes

 - Circuit breaker: Any property tax relief that limits or reduces property taxes for certain individuals